BinaryMoon/wp-toolbelt/readme.txt

 * Add fix for typographic widows.
 * Ensure the contact form submit button stays in the right place! :)
 * Fix issue with settings link appearing when it shouldn't.
+* Fix: Only include contact form validation rules when there is a contact form on the page
 * Make GDPR requirements of cookie banner clearer.
 * Improve module selector design.
 * Make the admin style tweaks show in the customizer (most important for the button improvements).